 It’s particularly important if you live on the ground floor, whether in a dorm room or apartment, to keep your windows closed and locked when you’re not around.
 An open window is tantalizing to someone who hopes to get a good haul from your home.
 Further deter criminals by closing curtains or blinds after dark and keeping a light on during waking hours (even if you’re not home).

 If you’re going out of town for break, make sure you lock up before you go.
 If you live in the dorms, take anything valuable with you; your computer is much safer packed up in your carry-on bag than it is just sitting on your desk in an empty room.
-If you live off campus, ask a trusted neighbor to keep an eye on your house or apartment.
+If you live off campus, ask a trusted neighbor to keep an eye on your house or apartment and to make sure your mail doesn’t pile up outside your door.
 Consider buying a timer so that a lamp can switch on and off automatically each night to make it look like someone’s home.

 Keep your keys on you at all times.